LaLioba/biomedical_data_analysis_25_practical/README.md

 Whenever you want to run some lines of code please press the start button on the upper right corner of the code window.
 Then select "Python-Umgebung" / "Python environment" and following that "biomedical_practical_SS25".
 You should now be able to run all necessary tools wihtin the jupyter notebook.

-### Task 7: Check the Introduction to tools and data formats necessary for Epitranscriptomic analysis and try to solve the tasks after the introduction in the jupyter notbook file
+### Task 7: Check the Introduction to tools and data formats necessary for Epitranscriptomic analysis and try to solve the tasks after the introduction in the jupyter notebook file